Best cheap TVs: Seven great value TVs

 - HDR10+ performance doesn’t have the greatest impact

-The design that’s easy to assemble with its attachable feet, to the smart interface that puts the emphasis on simplicity.
-The Roku interface is a highlight because of its accessibility.
-It’s fast to scroll through and easy to navigate than interfaces on more expensive TVs.
-The Roku mobile app is even better, and also features a few more advanced picture settings.
-Plus the TV supports AirPlay 2 casting and Apple HomeKit, for folding the TV into a smart home set-up.
+It’s easy to assemble with its attachable feet, and the smart interface puts the emphasis on simplicitty.
+The Roku mobile app is even better, featuring more advanced picture settings.
+Plus the TV supports AirPlay 2 casting and Apple HomeKit, for placing the TV into a smart home set-up.
+All the big SVOD apps are available with the likes Disney+, Apple TV+, and Netflix, and the UK catch-up apps are covered through Freeview Play.

 The audio system features surprisingly punchy bass, there’s fine levels of detail and clarity, and vocal clarity is good.
 There’s also a Dialogue Enhancer to help boost what people are saying, and we found it worked effectively.